KushalRoyChowdhury/ChatBuddy/README.md

 -   **🔄 Cross-Device Sync**: Sync your chat history and memories across multiple devices by linking your Google account.
 All data is securely stored in your Google Drive, ensuring you have access to your conversations anytime, anywhere, any device.

--   **🧠 Advance Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations.
+-   **🧠 Advance Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations (Memory managed by `Gemma3-12b-it`).
     -   **Permanent Memory**: Instruct the AI to `remember`, `forget`, or `update` key information for long-term recall.
 AI can also remember specific things based on context.
-    -   **Temporary Memory**: A short-term buffer that holds recent chats, managed automatically by the application.
+    -   **Temporary Memory**: A short-term buffer that holds recent context from different chats, managed automatically by the application.

--   **🔧 Full Configurability**: Tailor the AI's behavior to your exact needs through the **Options** menu.
+-   **🔧 Full Configurability**: Tailor the AI's behavior to your exact needs through the **Personalization** menu.
-    -   **Custom System Prompt**: Define the AI's personality, rules, and objectives to tune its responses.
+    -   **Custom Instructions**: Define the AI's personality, rules, and objectives to tune its responses.
     -   **Bring Your Own API Key**: Use your personal Gemini API key to unlock higher rate limits and a massive context window (up to 128k tokens with the Advanced model).

 -   **💻 Rich Markdown & Code Rendering**:
-    -   Full Markdown support for formatting responses.
+    -   Full GFM Markdown support for formatting responses.
     -   LaTeX Rendering for Mathematical Equations.
     -   Beautiful, syntax-highlighted code blocks.